 Yesterday, several farmers and officials at Ahero and West Kano irrigation schemes narrated to The Standard the ordeal they go through to find a market for their produce, with middlemen taking advantage of their vulnerability.

 A number of farmers who took loans to purchase seedlings and fertiliser are also facing uncertainty.

 Everline Anyango, one of the farmers who is stuck with over 100 bags, said lack of market has rendered her efforts futile.

-“We have been hoping to find a market for our products but this is yet to materialise,” said Ms Anyango.
+“We have been hoping to find a market for our produce but this is yet to materialise,” said Ms. Anyango.

 The situation has hampered the efforts of farmers to begin preparations for the next planting season in January.

 Other rice farmers told The Standard they are now considering switching to other crops and businesses.

 John Otieno said the problem of marketing threatens rice farming in the region.

 “We do not have a market.
 Bags are now rotting in stores while some farmers are also being exploited by Ugandans who purchase a bag at about Sh30 per kilogram, which is way too low,” said Mr. Otieno.

 The scheme chairperson Julius Okung’u said they had been hoping the national government would purchase some of their produce.